-A 2013 study found that curcumin may reduce estrogen levels.
-However, the researchers noted this result in cells outside the body, so they are unsure whether curcumin has the same effect in people.
+A 2013 study indicated that curcumin may reduce estrogen levels.
+However, the researchers noted this result in cells outside the body, so it is unclear whether curcumin has the same effect in people.

-A 2014 study found that large doses of curcumin increased levels of testosterone in rats.
+A study from 2014 found that large doses of curcumin increased levels of testosterone in rats.

 According to some research, the following foods may increase people’s estrogen levels: